Skip to content

 DOUGH

-• Mix on low speed for 1 minute.
+• With the stand mixer with the paddle attachment, mix on low speed for 1 minute.

 • Switch to the dough hook.
-Increase speed and mix on medium low for 4 minutes.
+Increase speed to medium low and mix for 4 minutes.

-• Increase speed and mix on medium for 2 minutes.
+• Increase speed to medium and mix for 2 minutes.

 ON BAKING DAY